Before We Opened the Door

 The rituals are familiar: weeding, tidying, calling, postponing, repeating.
 A house that no one lives in becomes the stage where everyone proves something — responsibility, loyalty, distance, practicality, love.

+Because the house is silent, it becomes a perfect screen for projection.
 The Mother sees continuity.
 The Twins see duty.
-The one who lives far away sees a timeline that doesn’t match their daily life.
+The one far away sees a timeline that no longer matches daily life.
 The one from outside sees inefficiency and wants to engineer it away.
-The younger breeze sees the future and refuses to let the story turn tragic.
+The younger breeze refuses to let the story become only tragedy.

 Five Views